jhonatanjacinto/library-ai-experiment/README.md

 - Update environment variables in `docker-compose.yml` as needed for database credentials or ports.
 - Add your own LLM or embedding models to Ollama by modifying the `entrypoint` in the Ollama service.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-*Feel free to contribute or open issues to improve LibraryAI!*